linuxgurugamer/KSPLoadingScreenManager/README.md

   * If there are issues, try the x86 version.
 * **NOTE**: Non-Windows users will have to build from source (see [below](#source)).

 Unzip this to `<KSP Install Folder>/GameData`.
-It will create its own folder within, and KSP should pick it up automatically the next time it's run.
+KSP should pick it up automatically the next time it's run.

 **NOTE**: **Only KSP 1.2.2 is officially supported.**  I have no idea if the appropriate API calls are available in earlier versions.
 You can try, but if it doesn't work you're out of luck.